 Focus and Scope

-As part of that mission, the Centre publishes Research Papers and Policy Briefs that are authored on an invitation-only basis by leading scholars and practitioners in the field.
+As part of that mission, the Centre publishes Research Papers, Policy Briefs and Perspectives by leading scholars and practitioners in the field.
 To ensure maximum impact and a timely publication process, all authors are requested to follow the guidelines described below.
-Manuscripts published with ICCT should embody and help further the Centre’s core aim of contributing to effective counterterrorism policy and practice through a focus on prevention and the rule of law.
+Manuscripts published with ICCT should embody and help further the Centre’s core aim of contributing to effective counter-terrorism policy and practice through a focus on prevention and the rule of law.
 Secondly, while policy-relevance is a key priority at ICCT, the Centre is dedicated to impartiality and does not support or advocate any one particular approach to dealing with terrorism and extremism.
-Objectivity, accuracy, policy relevance and empirically-supported research are guiding principles for all ICCT output, and contributors are expected to adhere to these accordingly.
+Objectivity, accuracy, policy relevance, and empirically-supported research are guiding principles for all ICCT output, and contributors are expected to adhere to these accordingly.

 - Write with both academics and policy makers/practitioners in mind as potential end-users of the insights or data presented;